Mulled Wine Macarons

 • You need to make Mulled wine first.
 In the saucepan, combine red wine, mulled spices, and sliced orange.
 Give a quick stir.

 • Heat up the mixture over medium heat.
 The alcohol begins to vaporize at 172oF (78oC).
-If you do not want any alcohol then let the wine boil.
+If you do not want any alcohol, then let the wine boil.
 You can check the temperature with a thermometer.

 • Using a fine mesh strainer, remove all spices and orange slices.
-To make the ganache, you need to warm up spiced wine again.
+To make the ganache, you need to warm up the spiced wine again.

 • Pour warm wine over melted white chocolate in 3 parts, stirring after each addition with the help of a rubber spatula.
-Start stirring in the center and then increase circles toward the sides of the bowl.
-You need to stir fast and press down the spatula. ย
+Start stirring in the center and then increase the circles toward the sides of the bowl.
+You need to stir fast and press down the spatula.

 • Add oil-based food coloring.